K1DBO/slice-master-6000/README.md

 your call sign.
 I also use telnet://k1dbo@daphne:7301?sh/dx to connect to a CC User instance running on a near by computer.

-If you use DXLabs SpotCollector, enable its web server and give
+If you use DXLabs SpotCollector, give

 dxlab://localhost/spots

 a try.
 The colors used in the bandmap are defined in Spot Collector.
+If Spot Collector is not running on the local computer, you must enable its web server.

 If you are an HRD Logbook user, you'll get even more data about your spots by specifying